kLayz3/monad/README.md

 ```

 **[2]** Implement the methods/constructors in the implementation file.
-In file `sciproc.cxx`:
-Note that even though containers' `void Clean()` method must be defined, it isn't
+Note that even though containers' `void Clean()` class method must be defined, it isn't
 called by default.
 You can call it manually here.
+In file `sciproc.cxx`:

 ```cpp
 void TFRSProc::ProcessEntry() noexcept {